WIZnet-ioNIC/WIZnet-PICO-C/examples/upnp/README.md

-# How to Test Loopback Example
+# How to Test uPnP Example

 ## Step 1: Prepare software

-The following serial terminal programs are required for Loopback example test, download and install from below links.
+The following serial terminal programs are required for uPnP example test, download and install from below links.

 - [**Tera Term**][link-tera_term]
 - [**Hercules**][link-hercules]